Williamsport Dam: Background

 The old Hepburn Street Dam (pre-1984) was made of wooden timber cribs filled with rock with a 4-inch thick wooden apron on the downstream side.
 The new dam, constructed in 1984–1986, was built for recreation.
 Before the dam was built, the average depth of the West Branch Susquehanna River was 4.6 feet, with its deepest parts being just under 10 feet deep.
 Some places were impassable by boat, being only a couple of feet or a few inches deep.
 Since the construction of the new dam, the average depth of the West Branch Susquehanna is 8.3 feet, with some depths of over 20 feet.

 Low head dams like this one are known as "drowning machines" or "killer dams" due to their aggressive churning nature.
-Recirculating currents below the dam will easily trap and down a person.
+Recirculating currents below the dam will easily trap and drown a person.
 At least 30 confirmed deaths have occurred at a similar low-head dam on the same waterway about 90 miles downstream in Harrisburg.

+Incidents

+On Friday April 4, 1958, Fish Warden Raymond Schroll drowned while attempting to rescue a fellow officer after their boat capsized in the sluice at dam.
+Both officers were thrown into the water and Warden Schroll swam to shore.
+As he exited the water, he turned and saw that his partner was still clinging to the boat.
+He dove back into the water in an attempt to rescue the officer but was pulled under and disappeared.
+His partner was rescued approximately one mile downstream after clinging to the boat for over one hour.
+Warden Scholl's body wasn't recovered until April 28, 1958, 30 miles downstream of where he went under.

-On Tuesday April 9, 1991, 28 year old Jeffrey Wayne Biechy, was pulled into the dam and killed after his boat sank upstream.
-Lycoming County Coroner George Gedon ruled Biechy died of asphyxiation from drowning.
+On March 16, 1991, 28 year old Jeffrey Wayne Biechy was swept into the dam after his boat capsized and sank upstream.
+His body was recovered 24 days later on April 9 about half a mile downstream from the dam.

-On Friday July 30, 2016, 55 year old Williamsport native Crist Stouffer of 424 W. Fourth St. jumped from the fish ladder on the south side of the river.
+On Friday July 30, 2016, 55 year old Crist Stouffer jumped from the fish ladder on the south side of the river.
 He was swept into the dam and then downstream.
-After being rescued by South Williamsport Police, CPR was performed and he was transported to the Williamsport Hospital before being transferred to Geisinger Medical Center in Danville.
-He was pronounced dead early Monday morning from multiple blunt force trauma injuries.
+After being rescued by South Williamsport Police, CPR was performed and he was transported to the hospital but he did not survive.

-In May 2019, fisherman made the gruesome discovery just below the Hepburn Street Dam.
-Two severed human legs were discovered on the north shore of the river in Williamsport.
-After an investigation, it was determined the legs belonged to a Brenda Jacobs who was murdered in Montoursville in 2003.
-Her body was discovered 4 months later in a storage locker in Philadelphia.
-The murderer, Jade Babock, told investigators he killed Jacobs on December 26, 2003, in Montoursville and took the remains with him when he moved to Philadelphia in April 2019.

-In March 2021, the body of 17 year old Maverick Wilton was pulled from the Susquehanna River near the Shady Nook Boat Launch nearly 40 miles down stream from Williamsport.
-It is believed he may have gone through the dam, but this cannot be confirmed.
-He was missing for nearly four months before being found in Snyder County.
-His body was identified through dental records.